 - 2014, New York: $800,000 Settlement: A 53-year-old cyclist was rear-ended.
 He suffered a concussion, facial lacerations, a knee contusion, and a collapsed lung.
 The man also fractured his left ankle, vertebrae, right clavicle, pelvis, pubic bone, and sacrum.
 He sustained a concussion that left him with depression, dizziness, hearing impairments, and post-concussion syndrome.
 The man was also left with residual pain, a left ankle deformity, limited range of motion to his ankle, and walking impairments.
 He alleged that the motorist’s negligence caused his injuries.
 The man claimed he drove while intoxicated and excessively sped.
 This case settled for $800,000.

 - 2013, Baltimore County, Maryland: $90,000 Verdict: Plaintiff, a doctor, and three others, are traveling in a straight line on Cold Bottom in Sparks, Baltimore County.
-They were approached by the Defendant Driver in an SUV.
-Though never striking the bikers, Defendant traveled so unsafely close that he startled the men, causing the Plaintiff to fall from his bike and sustain injury.
-The Plaintiff, first in line, hit his head with such force that it cracked his helmet.
-He sustained a concussion, and injured his right shoulder and clavicle, left wrist, right elbow, and both knees.
-Due to his head injury, Plaintiff had only snap shot images of being on the bike ride prior to the accident, and had no recollection of the incident or the twenty-four (24) hour period preceding the accident.
-Plaintiff filed suit against the driver and the owner of the vehicle.
-The Defendant Driver claimed that the Plaintiff was wobbling on the bike as he approached, and that the Plaintiff was the cause of his own injuries.
+They were approached by the defendant in an SUV.
+Though never striking the bikers, Defendant traveled so unsafely close that he startled the men, causing the plaintiff to fall from his bike and sustain injury.
+He sustained a concussion.
+The hard part of this case?
+Our client had no memory of the crash.
+Plaintiff hired Miller & Zois and filed a bike accident lawsuit against the driver and the owner of the vehicle.
+The defendant claimed that the plaintiff was wobbling on the bike as he approached and that the plaintiff was the cause of his injuries.
 The case, tried on liability only, resulted initially in a hung jury.
-A second trial resulted in a Plaintiff’s verdict and an agreed upon damages cap of $90,000.
-The owner of the SUV was dismissed prior to the trial.
+Our lawyers did not quit.
+A second trial resulted in a plaintiff’s verdict and an agreed-upon damages cap of $90,000.
 Miller & Zois handled this case.

 - 2013, North Carolina: $45,000 Settlement: A local college student was riding his bike along a roadway in Mount Pleasant.
-As he began to approach the intersection, he saw that the roadway went from single lane to two lane traffic, with the right lane marked for right turning vehicles only.
+As he began to approach the intersection, he saw that the roadway went from single lane to two-lane traffic, with the right lane marked for right-turning vehicles only.
 He shifted over into the right lane and saw a vehicle driving alongside him, approaching the same intersection in the left lane.
-As he approached the intersection, the vehicle made a sudden right turn and collided into the young man.
+As he approached the intersection, the vehicle made a sudden right turn and collided with the young man.
 He was transported to an emergency room where he was treated for a fracture of the left elbow.
 Shortly thereafter he received open reduction surgery on the injured elbow and had to undergo post-operative physical therapy.
-He sued the driver for negligent operation of his vehicle.
-The plaintiff claimed that a driver in the oncoming section of the intersection had witnessed the collision and claimed that the defendant had cut off the plaintiff.
+He sued the driver claiming he had cut off the plaintiff.
 Plaintiff claimed that he chose to move to the right lane because there was no designated bike lane and felt staying to the right would prevent any potential impeding of traffic.
 At the time of the accident, the right lane was marked by construction cones.
 Plaintiff’s counsel claimed that the municipal government indicated that the cones had been placed to prevent traffic from turning in the right lane, while defense counsel noted that a police officer had reported that the traffic cones were placed to prevent all traffic in the right lane.
 Several weeks before the scheduled trial date, the parties agreed to settle in the amount of $45,000.

 There is no question that a disproportionate number of bicycle-motor vehicle collisions occur on sidewalks.
 The statistics on this risk led the Maryland legislature to pass § 21-1103 of the Transportation Article: